-Interest in assets of the Community Theatre Building Corporation: Valued at the net asset value of the Building Corporation's pro-rata share of the community foundation's investment pools.
-The unobservable inputs are the underlying assets at the community foundation and follow their investment policy.
+Interest in assets of the Community Theatre Building Corporation: Valued at the net asset value of the Building Corporation's assets.
+The unobservable inputs are the underlying assets which include assets at the community foundation and follow their investment policy.

-Beneficial interest in assets held by community foundation: Valued at the Theatre's pro-rata share of the community foundation's investment pools.
+Beneficial interest in assets held by community foundation: Valued at the Theatre's prorata share of the community foundation's investment pools.
 The unobservable inputs are the underlying assets at the community foundation and follow their investment policy.